Marguerite Duras: Personal life

 During the later stages of World War II, she endured separation from her husband, Robert Antelme, following his imprisonment in Buchenwald.
 It was during his captivity that she wrote La Douleur.
-Believing that fidelity was an absurd notion, Duras began an affair with writer Dionys Mascolo while still married to Antelme, creating a ménage à trois, she later fathered her son, Jean Mascolo.
+Believing that fidelity was an absurd notion, Duras began an affair with writer Dionys Mascolo while still married to Antelme, creating a ménage à trois.
+He later fathered her son, Jean Mascolo.

 Duras had a wide circle of influential friends, ranging from writers and artists to intellectuals and even criminals.
 Her friend, the psychoanalyst Jacques Lacan, once remarked, "Marguerite Duras turns out to know what I teach without me," in praise of her novel Le Ravissement de Lol V. Stein.

 During the final two decades of her life, Duras experienced significant health problems.
 In 1980, she was hospitalized for the first time due to a combination of alcohol and tranquilizers.
 She also underwent detoxification to address her alcohol addiction.
 After being hospitalized again in October 1988, she fell into a coma that lasted until June 1989.

 In parallel with her health issues during the 1980s, Duras began a relationship with Yann Andréa, a homosexual actor.
 Yann Andréa helped Duras through her health difficulties.
 Duras would detail these interactions and companionship in her final book, Yann Andréa Steiner.

 Duras' health continued to decline in the 1990s.
 She died on 3 March 1996.

 Reception and legacy

-Samuel Beckett regarded first hearing the 1957 radio adaptation of Le Square as "overwhelmingly moving" and a significant moment in his life.
+Samuel Beckett remembered the radio adaptation of Le Square as an "overwhelmingly moving" and significant moment in his life when he first heard it in 1957.

 The 2021 French mini-series Une affaire française (aka A French Case) depicts Duras (played by a chain-smoking Dominique Blanc) in a damning light, as she insinuates herself into the investigation of a 1984 child murder case by accusing the mother of the crime.

 The account by Yann Andréa of his relationship with Duras was brought to the screen in a 2022 Claire Simon film entitled Vous ne désirez que moi (a phrase directed at Andréa by Duras) with Swann Arlaud as Andréa and Emmanuelle Devos as journalist Michèle Manceaux, subsequently issued on DVD by Blaq Out.

+Duras appears fictionalized in one of the stories of Fiona Sze-Lorrain's novel in stories Dear Chrysanthemums (Scribner, 2023).